 City of Madison Snow Plowing Priorities

-Public safety is the top priority of the City of Madison.
-We are committed to providing residents and visitors a safe winter driving experience while protecting our environment through the responsible use of deicing chemicals and abrasives.
+Public safety is the top priority of the City of Madison's snow and ice policy.
+We are committed to providing residents and visitors a safe winter travel experience while protecting our environment through the responsible use of deicing chemicals and abrasives.

 City staff is responsible for keeping 1,742 lane miles of streets, 150 miles of sidewalks and bike paths, clear of snow and ice.
 We are also responsible for clearing snow from 887 priority bus stops after most snow storms and another 800 bus stops after major storms.